GiPHouse/giphouse-website-spring2023/README.md

 └── admin@giphouse.nl (management account)
 ```

-When an AWS member account has been created for a team mailing list as part of an AWS Organization, a mail is sent by AWS.
+When an AWS member account has been created for a team mailing list as part of an AWS Organization, an e-mail is sent by AWS.
 This process might take some time and is under AWS' control.
 It is important to be aware that gaining initial access to the member account is only possible by formally resetting the password; there is no other way.
 Also note well that each project team member will receive such mails because the team mailing list works as a one-to-many mail forwarder.